ing-bank/probatus/CONTRIBUTING.md

     - Bump the version in setup.py
     - Bump release variable in docs/source/conf.py
     - Update Changelog with changes made from previous version
 - Create a git tag for the version.
 This will trigger a CI pipeline which deploys
+- Deployment of new version is performed by Maintainers.